 Related reading: Spider bite guide – Know your spiders!

 This is the advice most field guides will give you before a walk in the wilderness and there are some good reasons behind this practice.
 First of all, this approach can help prevent members of the party getting lost.
 In a single file order, even if you lose visual contact, you should still be able to see the route others have taken by identifying their footprints or noticing disturbed vegetation.
 Second, it also gives you the best opportunity to spot game for viewing or avoidance reasons.

 Making a lot of noise does help

 In the wilderness, regardless if you’re in the bush, forest or jungle, making noise can work to your advantage as it can scare off bears and other animals.
 This works especially well when approaching water as it will scare off the predators which hangout there.
 Making noise helps not only you, but others as well.
-If someone gets lost, they will be able to follow the source of the noise, or signal for help and get rescued.
+If someone gets lost, they will be able to follow the source of the noise.
+They can also signal for help and get rescued if people are nearby.

 The deal with navigation nowadays

 In the wilderness, navigation is a fundamental skills.
 Anyone who ventures into a remote region or an environment where visibility could be restricted, should master the basics.
 The problem with navigation is that more and more people put all their trust in smartphones or GPS devices.
 I do agree that such devices have their place in these modern times, but they should never replace a map and compass.
 What if the battery runs out?
 What if it gets broken or you get separated from your gear?
 Not to mention that if you get off the beaten track, some devices become completely useless.